TomkoSK/game/README.md

-python game that I will not abandon within a week for sure
+python game I was making a long time ago